 Special note: Prevention of and/or response to the coronavirus (COVID-19) pandemic or other circumstances may result in temporary or permanent changes to Housing and Residence Life policies.
 During the 2021-22 academic year, new or amended expectations communicated to residents, their guests, and/or other visitors of residential facilities supersede conflicting policies stated in The Hornet.

 Possession of alcohol by anyone under age 21 is prohibited everywhere on campus, including in all residential facilities.
-Students and guests who are age 21 or older may possess and consume alcohol in residential facilities only in accordance with the Student Conduct Code and any policies established by the Office of Residence Life.
+Students and guests who are age 21 or older may possess and consume alcohol in residential facilities only in accordance with the Student Conduct Code and any policies established by the Office of Housing and Residence Life.

 Possession and consumption of alcohol are prohibited in the following residential areas regardless of the possessor’s age:

 - In any individual residential room and in the entirety of any University house, townhouse, or apartment where all assigned residents are under age 21;

 - Montgomery Hall, Tate Hall, and other facilities designated as alcohol-free;

 - Indoor common areas, including lounges, stairwells, and hallways; and

 - Outdoor areas around residential facilities, including porches, yards, sidewalks, parking lots, and streets.

 Possession of an open container of alcohol in public is prohibited by both University of Lynchburg policies and Lynchburg City laws.
 This prohibition applies to alcohol in any form or container, including but not limited to bottles, cans, cups, and sports bottles.